 This is the tense/time dissonance discussed earlier.
-When we use the terms perfect and imperfect for Arabic verbs, we are referring to relative tense/aspect forms, and context is still the sole consistent determiner of time reference.
-The manner in which Arabic expresses English perfect and progressive aspect is shown in the charts.
+When we use the terms perfect and imperfect for Arabic verbs, we are referring to relative tense/aspect forms,20F and context is still the sole consistent determiner of time reference.21F The manner in which Arabic expresses English perfect and progressive aspect is shown in the charts.

+tense and TIME tense and aspect charts sentence types notes

 MOOD and MODALITY: ENGLISH AND ARABIC

 Mood, like tense and aspect, refers primarily to a form of the verb.
 Its semantic counterpart is modality, which refers to the conditionality of a clause, sentence, or other contextual unit: whether the speaker or writer is indicating such conditions as possibility, probability, certainty, advisability, necessity, desirability, permissibility, or obligation.
-Mood refers to verb forms such as indicative (simple statements/questions), subjunctive (wishes, suggestions, some conditions, etc.), imperative (commands), and jussive (some negative commands and past events).
-Mood and modality differ in roughly the same way that tense differs from time reference and aspect differs from time shape or cycle: there is not a one-to-one correspondence between the two.
+Mood refers to verb forms such as indicative (simple statements/questions), subjunctive (wishes, suggestions, some conditions, etc.), imperative (commands), and jussive (some negative commands and past events).22F Mood and modality differ in roughly the same way that tense differs from time reference and aspect differs from time shape or cycle: there is not a one-to-one correspondence between the two.23F